Shivanshu-Gupta/icl-coverage/README.md

 # Coverage-based Example Selection

+> NOTE: This repository has been superseded by https://github.com/Shivanshu-Gupta/in-context-learning.
+Consider using that instead.

 This is the repository for the paper [Coverage-based Example Selection for In-Context Learning](https://arxiv.org/abs/2305.14907).
 The documentation is WIP but this should help you get started.

 The code is organized as follows: